tamusiunas/ESPSimple/README.md

 ESPSimple is a system written in C++ that allows the configuration of Espressif microcontrollers (ESP8266 and ESP32) in a simple way through an intuitive WEB interface allowing even those who do not know programming to program it.

-This is a system that can be used by different types of audiences, both by those who have good knowledge of electronics and for those who want to learn IoT without having the need to program in C, C++ or Python.
+This system can be used by different kind of audiences, both by those who have good knowledge of electronics and for those who want to learn IoT without having the need to program in C, C++ or Python.

 Some features: